Reforms meet fairness concerns in school and college admissions: Comparison of Mechanisms

 \subsection{Fairness by counting}

-In this section we present the results for a stronger comparison criterion: the number of blocking students.
-With this criterion, the mechanisms can be compared at each problem (even where both induce unstable outcomes).
+In this section, we introduce a criterion for comparing the number of blocking students.
+With this criterion, mechanisms can be compared at problems where both induce unstable outcomes.

-\begin{definition} An individually rational mechanism $ \varphi'$ is \textbf{more fair by counting} (the blocking students) than an individually rational mechanism $ \varphi$ if \begin{itemize} \item[(i)] for each problem, there are at least as many blocking students of the outcome of $\varphi$ as there are of the outcome of $\varphi'$, and \item[(ii)] there is a problem where there are more blocking students of the outcome of $ \varphi$ than the outcome of $ \varphi'$. \end{itemize}
+\begin{definition} A mechanism $ \varphi'$ is \textbf{more fair by counting} (the number of blocking students) than a mechanism $ \varphi$ if (i) for each problem, there are at least as many blocking students of the outcome of $\varphi$ as there are of the outcome of $\varphi'$, and (ii) there is a problem where there are more blocking students of the outcome of $ \varphi$ than the outcome of $ \varphi'$.